Gabonese player collapses and dies during a league match | Goal.com

 Gabonese player collapses and dies during a league match

-Herman Tsinga collapsed and died in a Gabonese League match between Akanda and FC Missle.
+Herman Tsinga collapsed and died during a Gabonese League match between Akanda and FC Missle.

-Tsiga collapsed in the 27th minute and lost consciousness.
-But paramedics could not resuscitate him and he was declared dead upon arrival in hospital as some reports are blaming ambulance services for late response.
+Tsiga collapsed in the 27th minute and lost consciousness but the paramedics could not resuscitate him and was declared dead upon arrival in hospital.

 “Tsinga died in the first half of his match against Missile FC on Saturday, March 2, 2019, in Libreville,” announced Rfi.